carnegiemellonracing/driverless-docker/docker/controls-sim/README.md

 to the root directories of those respective folders that you've downloaded / pulled.

 Finally, run the build.sh script followed by the spin_up.sh script.

+### Spinning Up

+From driverless-docker/docker/controls-sim, run:

+$ sh spin_up.sh

+This will place you inside the docker's bash.

+Next, run

+$ cd ../canUsbKvaserTesting/linuxcan

+$ make

+$ cd ../../driverless/driverless_ws/

+$ ./build_controls.py

+This will run.
+Some warnings may arise, but this is completely fine.

+Next, run the following:

+$ tmux

+Then do <ctrl+b "> so that you can open a new pane right below the current one.
+You can use <ctrl+b _down arrow_> or <ctrl+b _up arrow_> to move around.

+In each terminal, run the following:

+$ dv_src

+$ vim src/controls/src/nodes/configs/controls_default_config

+Edit display_on to true.

+Finally, in one window run

+$ ros2 run controls controller

+In the other, run

+$ ros2 run controls controls_test_node

+Order does not matter.